sergiicodes/belt-tension-site/README.md

 # belt-tension-site

 This is a simple web calculator for calculating belt tension and frequency.
 It allows users to input various parameters such as span length, belt brand, belt width, pulley diameter, and RMS torque.
-The calculator then calculates the tension --> frequency based on the provided inputs.
-The motivation behind making this calculator was to be able to distribute and open-source the math behind preparing the belts used in manufacturing machines beyond just my role.
-In my job I usually am tasked with calculating the tension (N) required for the given application for a machine's belt drive to ensure that the belt drive does not fail.
+The calculator automates the calculation process, enabling the distribution and open-source sharing of belt preparation mathematics.
+This tool was developed to extend the accessibility of belt tension calculations beyond my specific role.
+As a professional involved in robotics and machines with belt drive applications, ensuring belt drive reliability by accurately calculating the required tension (N) is a critical responsibility.

-An example of a given system:
+Here's an example of a given system with a belt drive:

 ![image](https://github.com/sergiicodes/belt-tension-site/assets/79073281/729f2727-1244-4a67-b25a-5ed291337eaf)